Weird rules

 After Ms. Trinh, another woman also took advantage of the rush hour to stop by Mr. Ngoc’s durian cart.
 Here, she was invited by the seller to try the durian and shared about the flavors of the durian he was selling.

-Mr. Ngoc used to have a durian shop in the old District 7, Ho Chi Minh City.
-He started selling durian “in the wild” on a pickup truck after helping his girlfriend sell this fruit on the sidewalk many years ago.
+Mr. Ngoc used to own a durian shop in the old District 7, Ho Chi Minh City.
+He started selling durian on a pickup truck after helping his girlfriend sell the fruit on the sidewalk many years ago.

 Seeing customers happy when eating delicious durian segments with the right flavor, he was very happy and has been attached to this job until today.